jonathan-taylor/stats60/index.md

 ### Homework schedule

-The homeworks will all follow the same schedule every week: TBA.
+The homeworks will all follow the same schedule every week: due Fridays and Tuesdays.

 ## Final Exam